MostAwesomeDude/brismu/src/cmima.md

 ([WP](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory),
 [nLab](https://ncatlab.org/nlab/show/ZFC)).
 ZF is often combined with an Axiom of Choice, which we will discuss later; the reader is advised to carefully note the distinction between "ZF" and "ZFC".

-For now, we don't have a clean enumeration of ZF axioms.
+We study two *selbri*, `{cmima}` and `{zilcmi}`, which represent inhabited sets and all sets respectively.

+We present the following subset of ZF, containing Axioms of Empty Set, Pairing, and Union:

+~table df-nomei df-ce df-johe

+And also extensionally define a fair number of *selbri* in terms of `{cmima}`:

+~table df-zilcmi

 ## Subsets